ridwanbello/accent_recognition/data_download/README.md

-# Each accents in the Afrispeech dataset can be fetched by running:
+# Data Download setup for Accent classification

+For the Afrispeech dataset on HuggingFace, `datasets==2.12.0` and `fsspec==2023.9.2` versions are recommended

 ## To create a dataset for classifying three region -  West Africa, East Africa, and South Africa, a sample code is shown below